The Advanced Technology Genomic Core (ATGC) offers a variety of services, including:

 - Control DNA: We also recommend that you submit PCR product from an individual with a known genotype.
 This will help serve as a troubleshooting device for the customer as well as the service.
 It allows for monitoring gel-to-gel variability as well as providing information on the effectiveness of the PCR amplification.

 What is GeneMapper™?

 This is the software that allows for the accurate determination of the length of fluorescently labeled PCR fragments.
 This technology will allow multiplexing of many different fragments in one lane and so allow for rapid screening of multiple loci.
 The software can be used to determine the size, height and area under the allele peak.
-This information can then be used to determine the size of an allele, whether it shows microsatellite instability or whether an allele has been lost.
+This information can then be used to determine the size of the STR at a particular allele, whether it shows microsatellite instability or whether an allele has been lost.

 What dyes can I use?

 Options for primer labels include 6FAM, NED, VIC or PET.
 The common multiplexes done in this laboratory are NED, 6FAM and VIC.
 Only one primer should be fluorescently labeled.
 Primers should be labeled at the 5' end of the primer.
 Custom kits and pre-optimized kits are available from Life Technologies.